branneman/included-fonts-by-software/README.md

  - [OS X 10.8 Mountain Lion](http://support.apple.com/kb/HT5379)

 ## Apple iOS
-For the various fonts included with iOS, see [iosfonts.com](http://iosfonts.com/), then select a version.
+For the various fonts included with iOS, see [iosfonts.com](http://iosfonts.com/), then select a version to see the included fonts.

 ## Android
 ..todo...